 What is a transcript?

 A transcript is a comprehensive record of your academic progress.
 Your name will appear on your transcript as it appears on your university record.
+Please Note: There is a 21-character limit in the student record system and, as a result, if your name exceeds this limitation your full name will not print on the transcript.

 What is an official transcript?